Bowden Extruder Vs Direct Drive Extruder – A Quick Comparison

 Less Power Requirement

-As the extruder is near to the hot end, it’s apparent that less torque is going to be applied by the stepper motor to push the filament along, simply because the pathway is short.
+As the extruder is near to the hot end, it requires less torque to the stepper motor to push the filament along.
+This means the stepper motor doesn’t have to be as large on the Bowden Extruder as compared to the Direct Drive.

 The Cons of a Direct Drive System